 Provide districts with information and resources/tools to support students with dyslexia as a learning disability

-During the 2016-17 school year a workgroup of stakeholders, including parents, was established to review the state’s dyslexia handbook and an informational flyer.
+2016-17: A workgroup of stakeholders, including parents, was established to review the state’s dyslexia handbook and an informational flyer.
 The updated versions of the handbook and other resources are posted on DOE’s website.
 A press release was issued in August and shared with all district administrators and other educator email listservs.

-In February 2017, DOE partnered with Marsha Weiland from Decoding Dyslexia to conduct a webinar focused on dyslexia for district curriculum directors and administrators.
+2017: DOE partnered with Marsha Weiland from Decoding Dyslexia to conduct a webinar focused on dyslexia for district curriculum directors and administrators.

-This school year (2017-18) DOE highlighted October as Dyslexia Awareness Month by sharing resources and information via Thursday Tidbits, a newsletter for reading/language arts teachers; special education director calls and special education monthly newsletters.
+2017-18: DOE highlighted October as Dyslexia Awareness Month by sharing resources and information via Thursday Tidbits, a newsletter for reading/language arts teachers; special education director calls and special education monthly newsletters.

-Continue to update DOE Dyslexia webpage resources.
+2019: Continue to update DOE dyslexia webpage resources and send out information on listservs and in DOE newsletters.

 2. Offer series of professional learning opportunities